c-goenka/board-wizard/README.md

 ## Supported Games

-- Carcassonne, Clank, Codenames, Earth, Forrest Shuffle, Jaipur, Love Letter, Quacks of Quedlinburg, Ra, Wingspan
+- Carcassonne, Clank, Codenames, Earth, Forrest Shuffle, Jaipur, Love Letter, Quacks of Quedlinburg, Ra, and Wingspan

 ### How to Add New Games